RESEARCH STARTER

 Fast food in some form has existed since the days of coaching inns and taverns, but it was the transformation of the United States into an automobile nation that gave the industry the push it needed to become a major market sector.
 As eating establishments opened to serve Americans on the road, competition encouraged owners to keep prices low.
 The most efficient way to do this was to limit the menu to foods that could be served easily and cheaply.
 This simplicity also meant less time devoted to employee training and an increase in speed of delivering meals to the consumer.
 Faster service meant more rapid turnover of customers, which in turn meant eating areas could be smaller.
 All of these changes were good for the profit margin, and fast food restaurants proliferated.

-Fast food industry revenue reached more than $387.5 billion in the United States in 2023.
+Fast food industry revenue reached an estimated $417.5 billion in the United States in 2025.
 The extraordinary growth of the industry since the 1950s has been fueled by changes in the American family.
 In 1960, 70 percent of US households included a stay-at-home mother.
-By comparison, in 2023, 74 percent of women with children under eighteen were in the workforce, and the number of households headed by a single woman with minor children had tripled since 1960.
+By comparison, in 2023, 74 percent of women with children under eighteen were in the workforce, and the number of households headed by a single woman with dependent children had tripled since 1960.
 Meals that used to be prepared at home are now purchased at restaurants, largely at fast food establishments.
 Fast food is now available at schools, stadiums, airports, shopping malls, movie theaters, and retail stores.
-Fast food takes a bigger chunk out of Americans’ wallets than computers, cars, movies, music, and reading materials—combined.
+Moreover, fast food takes a bigger chunk out of Americans’ wallets than computers, cars, movies, music, and reading materials combined.

 Bibliography